-While 2020 may be behind us, the uncertainty associated with these extraordinary transitions isn’t.
+While 2020 may be behind us, and 2021 is racing on, the uncertainty associated with these extraordinary transitions isn’t.

-At the Global Coaching Institute, and CLE we’ve noticed a dramatic difference in how organisations navigate disruptions.
-Those that foster a culture of coaching are better positioned to handle change; whether it be COVID, meeting the shifting demands of industry standards, building a new staff environment, or any other mark of transition.
+Those that foster a coaching culture are better positioned to handle change; whether it be COVID, meeting the shifting demands of industry standards, building a new staff environment, or any other mark of transition.

 GCI invites you to integrate some of the following coaching questions into your team dialogues.

 - What is the vision for the future?

 - How are we already working differently?

 - What opportunities are available to us now?

 - What do we need to let go of?